The Evictors: Plot

+Production

+Principal photography of The Evictors took place in December 1978 in Waskom, Texas, under the working title The Eviction.

 Release

-The Evictors screened in the United States beginning March 30, 1979.
+The Evictors screened in the United States beginning March 30, 1979 in Florida and New Mexico.
+It had its Los Angeles premiere on September 21, 1979.
 It later screened in Nanaimo, British Columbia in October 1979, paired as a double bill with The Amityville Horror (1979).

+Home media

+Scream Factory has released the film on DVD as a bonus film in the Blu-ray combination pack of The Town That Dreaded Sundown in 2013.
+Scream Factory released a standalone Blu-ray edition on June 27, 2017.
+This disc went out of print on May 7, 2021.

+Reception

 Critical response

 Bill von Maurer of The Miami News wrote: "The Evictors turns out to be a tidy little thriller movie that avoids cliches about haunted houses," but conceded that it "isn't a white-knuckle kind of thriller and it has its weak points you could punch holes in, but on the whole you get a generous helping of scares and surprises for a B-grade film."
+Daniel Ruth of The Tampa Tribune expressly disliked the film, writing that director Pierce "fails to convey any real sense of terror throughout this film, only an occasional titillating bit of violence."
+Jeff DeBell of The Roanoke Times panned the film, faulting its screenplay and cinematography, describing it as "shoddily filmed" and "edited, evidently, with a Boy Scout ax.
+It doesn't frighten, and, most aggravating of all, it leaves the viewer wholly confused as to who's on whose side and why."

+Joe Leydon, writing for The Times, offered a favorable assessment of the film, praising the cinematography and lead performances by Parks and Harper, though he conceded that Pierce still "has not been able to transcend his B-movie plotting and come up with a Class-A product."
+Bill Cosford of the Miami Herald found the film frightening, summarizing: "Eventually, it all sags—this is a B-movie, after all–but not before Pierce has set the theater screaming.
+He gets better all the time, and bears watching."

 In a review published in the Time Out film guide, it is noted: "Pierce toiled unspectacularly in the low-budget mills for several years, but scored a bullseye with this energetically ghoulish exploiter which relocates the Old Dark House on Bonnie and Clyde terrain.
 The plot (city couple buy a lonely farm whose massacred former owners refuse to stay dead) may be perfunctory, but there are likeable performances, nice period details, and terrific set pieces, as well as a final twist incredible enough to be mildly surprising."
 TV Guides published review, however, deemed the film "worthless exploitation junk," and "just awful."

 Film critic and historian John Kenneth Muir called The Evictors a "back-to-the-basics horror film," adding that it "manages to impress, both in terms of its production values (and period detail), and visceral impact."